uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

-The method we use works for our point geometry, but is problematic for other shapes that could disappear entirely or change their appearance because they are based on different data: we are actually **clipping** our visualisation\!
+The method we use works for our point geometry, but is problematic for other shapes that could disappear entirely or change their appearance because they are based on different data: we are actually **clipping** our visualisation!
 Notice how the trend line now looks different?

 A better way to focus on one part of the plot would be to modify the **coordinate system**: